-To be considered for admission to the M. S. degree program in Sociology, students must meet the admission requirements of the Graduate School and present a minimum combined score of 800 on the verbal and quantitative sections of the Graduate Record Examination (GRE).
+To be considered for admission to the M. S. degree program in sociology, students must meet the admission requirements of the Graduate School and present a minimum combined score of 800 on the verbal and quantitative sections of the Graduate Record Examination (GRE) or a score of 40 on the Miller Analogies Test (MAT).
 In addition, applicants must submit a copy of a sample of written work submitted for credit in an upper division or graduate level course in Sociology or their current major field.
 Also, two letters of recommendation written by faculty members who have taught the candidate in an academic class must be submitted.
 An undergraduate degree in sociology is not mandatory.
 However, students without an undergraduate degree in sociology must enroll in and successfully complete SOCI 5000 (Proseminar: The Discipline of Sociology) prior to admission into the degree program.
 Should an applicant desire to apply for a waiver of this last requirement, a completed Application for Waiver should be submitted.

-The writing sample, letters of recommendation, and the Application for Waiver for SOCI 5000 ( if being submitted) should all be sent to the Coordinator of M.S. degree program in sociology in the Department of Sociology, Anthropology, and Criminal Justice no later than one month prior to the opening of the semester for which admission is being sought.
+The writing sample, letters of recommendation, and the Application for Waiver for SOCI 5000 (if being submitted) should all be sent to the Coordinator of M.S. degree program in sociology in the Department of Sociology, Anthropology, and Criminal Justice no later than one month prior to the opening of the semester for which admission is being sought.